Theories that explain “How to draw the interaction between light and glass surfaces” are complex and can take a lot of time to fully explain.

 Multiple drawing utensils aren’t necessary.
 These three are an easy combination for creating strong contrasts.

-p align=”justify”>A few mistakes have crept into the sketch, but the final result still stands strong.
+A few mistakes have crept into the sketch, but the final result still stands strong.
 Be demanding with yourself, but remember to keep moving and to deal with your mistakes.
-This is a sketch, not a technical blueprint.

 This method is what I use personally in my work.